 The AAA is responsible for recruiting, employing, and training competent staff to develop and administer the Area Plan.
-The AAA must also ensure that staff carries out the functions and responsibilities prescribed by the LGOA, the OAA, and the South Carolina Aging Network's Policies and Procedures Manual.
+The AAA shall also ensure that staff carries out the functions and responsibilities prescribed by the LGOA, the OAA, and the South Carolina Aging Services Policies and Procedures Manual.
 Staff providing the direct services identified in Section 403C-9 of this Manual are in addition to the staff responsible for the area agency responsibilities.
 The AAA shall develop and implement a staffing plan consistent with federal and state standards (45 CFR 1321.55).

-2. Community Needs Assessment
+2. Community Needs Evaluation

-The AAA shall perform a community needs assessment to determine the needs of the older persons and adults with disabilities within its planning and service area.
-The assessment shall include the existence and effectiveness of other public or private programs serving those needs in the region.
-Each community needs assessment should be continuously updated to meet the evolving needs of its population.
+The AAA shall perform a Community Needs evaluation to determine the needs of the older persons and adults with disabilities within its planning and service area.
+The review shall include the existence and effectiveness of other public or private programs serving those needs in the region.
+Each community needs evaluation should be continuously updated to meet the evolving needs of its population.